devtools-html/photon/jekyll/_components/tables.md

 ![Example of an image preview as tooltip](../images/components/tables/table-rich-tooltips.png)

 <div markdown="1">
-Table cells tooltips have the opportunity to provide extra information/context to the data being hovered over.
+Table cell tooltips have the opportunity to provide extra information/context to the data being hovered over.
 For example, a domain name when hovered can additionally provide the IP address of the domain.

 When an image name is hovered over a [doorhanger](./doorhangers) should present a preview of the image with a caption containing the real pixel dimensions.